~ Baseball Coaching / About Us ~

-This page is titled "About Us", as the contents herein truly are a compilation of my 46 plus years of playing and coaching baseball, and the lifetime of information learned from all those I have come in contact with.
+This page is titled "About Us", as the contents herein truly are a compilation of my 55 years of playing and coaching baseball, and the lifetime of information learned from all those I have come in contact with.

-While my mom thought for sure I would outgrow this "BASEBALL FEVER" thing, it doesn't look likely to happen any time soon, as my 37th high school coaching season finished and I have started an additional experience with Baseball's Next Level, for the summer and fall.
+While my mom thought for sure I would outgrow this "BASEBALL FEVER" thing, it doesn't look likely to happen any time soon, as my 43rd high school coaching season finished and I have started an additional experience with Baseball's Next Level, for the summer and fall.
 New and different experiences within the world of youth baseball.
 I consider myself fortunate.
 There is nothing quite like time spent on a baseball field!

 Owner and builder: Rick Bundy